-A. Exterior Business Signs.
+- A. Exterior Business Signs.
 Such signs include grand opening signs, sale signs, promotional signs, quitting business signs, and other nonpermanent exterior signs used by businesses.
-Exterior business Business signs shall be limited to 2θ twenty (20) square feet in size.
+Exterior business Business signs shall be limited to 20 twenty (20) square feet in size.
 No more than one (1) exterior business sign may be displayed at any one time for any one business or tenant.
-Exterior business Business signs may be displayed for no more than 6θ sixty (60) cumulative days per calendar year.
-A permit is required for each exterior business sign.

-B. Poster Signs.
+Exterior business Business signs may be displayed for no more than 60 sixty (60) cumulative days per calendar year.
+A permit is required for each exterior business sign. - B. Poster Signs.
 Notwithstanding the business sign restrictions in subsection A, each business may continually display temporary poster-type signs.
-Poster signs are allowed on the inside of windows only.

-CB.
-Real Estate (On-Premises and Off-Premises Signs).

-1. Residential "For Sale", "For Rent" and "Sold" Signs.
+Poster signs are allowed on the inside of windows only: - CB.
+Real Estate (On-Premises and Off-Premises Signs). - 1.
+Residential "For Sale", "For Rent" and "Sold" Signs.
 Such signs shall be limited to one sign per street frontage not to exceed six (6) square feet in sign area per side, placed wholly on the property for sale, and not to exceed a height of six (6) feet.
-One off-premises "For Sale" or "For Rent" sign no larger than two (2) square feet and no further from the subject house than the nearest arterial street intersection is permitted.
+One off-premises "For Sale" of "For Rent" sign no larger than two (2) square feet and no further from the subject house than the nearest arterial street intersection is permitted.
 No more than one (1) "For Sale" or "For Rent" sign may be used at any street intersection for any one developer, broker, seller or owner.
 No off-premises "Sold" signs are allowed.
 All real estate signs shall be removed within five (5) days of the final sale or rental.

-If a development or subdivision with more than eight (8) parcels or units has more than $50\ 25$ percent (25%) of the parcels or units for sale at any one time by a single or joint developer, agent, or seller, signage shall be limited to one (1) project identification sign, no larger than 32 thirty-two (32) square feet, at the subdivision or project entrance with a map showing available lots or units by number.
+If a development or subdivision with more than eight (3) parcels or units has more than 50 25 percent (25%) of the parcels or units for sale at any one time by a single or joint developer, agent, or seller, signage shall be limited to one (1) project identification sign, no larger than 32 hinty wo (32) square feet, at the subdivision or project entrance with a map showing available lots or units by number.
 Each lot or unit may have a corresponding number sign not exceeding one (1) square foot.

-2. Residential Directional "Open House" Signs.
-Such signs shall be limited to one (1) sign per street frontage on the premises for sale and which is no further from the open house than the nearest arterial street intersection.
-No and no more than one (1) open house sign may be used at any street intersection for any one developer, broker or seller.
-Such Open House" signs are permitted only during daylight hours and when the broker/agent or seller is in attendance at the property for sale.
+- 2. Residential Directional "Open House" Signs.
+"Open House" signs are permitted only during daylight hours and when the broker/agent or seller is in attendance at the property for sale.
 No such sign shall exceed five six (6) square feet in sign area per side.
-The sign may be placed along the periphery of a public right-of-way, provided it does not interfere with traffic safety, but it may not be attached to a utility pole or traffic safety device.

-3. Undeveloped Commercial and Industrial Property "For Sale or Rent" Signs.
+The sign may be placed along the periphery of a public right-of-way, provided it does not interfere with traffic safety, but it may not be attached to a utility pole or traffic safety device. - 3.
+Undeveloped Commercial and Industrial Property "For Sale or Rent" Signs.
 One sign per street frontage advertising undeveloped commercial property for sale or for rent is permitted while the property is actually for rent or sale.
 The sign shall not exceed 32 thirty-two (32) square feet in sign area per side and six (6) feet in height.